Finite Permutation Groups with Few Orbits Under the Action on the Power Set: Acknowledgements

-This research was conducted under NSF-REU grant DMS-1757233 by the first, second, third, and fifth authors during the Summer of 2019 under the supervision of the fourth and sixth authors.
+This research was conducted under NSF-REU grant DMS-1757233 by Betz, Chao-Haft, Gong, and Ter-Saakov during the Summer of 2019 under the supervision of Keller and Yang.
 The authors gratefully acknowledge the financial support of NSF and also thank Texas State University for providing a great working environment and support.
-The fourth and sixth authors were also partially supported by grants from the Simons Foundation (\#280770 to Thomas M. Keller, \#499532 to Yong Yang).
+Keller and Yang were also partially supported by grants from the Simons Foundation (\#280770 to Thomas M. Keller, \#499532 to Yong Yang).
+The authors are grateful to the referee for the valuable suggestions which greatly improved the manuscript.